Roth IRAs: What They Are and How They Work

 Pay attention to Roth contribution limits, which the IRS may raise yearly.

 Catch-up contributions.
-Those age 50 or older can also make catch-up contributions of an additional $1,000 per year, meaning they can contribute up to $8,000 total to all of their IRAs.
+Those age 50 or older can also make catch-up contributions of an additional $1,000 per year in 2025.
+In 2026, you can make additional catch-up contributions of $1,100 per year.

 Eligibility and income phaseouts.
 Not everyone is eligible to contribute to a Roth.
-Investors must have earned income in the tax year they want to contribute.
-They will also be ineligible to contribute if their modified adjusted gross income (MAGI) rises above a certain amount, known as an income phaseout.
+Investors must have earned income in the tax year for which they wish to contribute.
+They will also be ineligible to contribute if their modified adjusted gross income (MAGI) exceeds a certain amount, known as an income phaseout.

 In 2025, individual investors must earn less than $150,000 to contribute the full amount to a Roth and less than $165,000 to be eligible to contribute part of it.
 For married taxpayers filing jointly and living with their spouse, these numbers rise to $236,000 for the full amount and $246,000 for a partial contribution.

 Most financial institutions also have their own set of requirements for Roths, like varying minimum required balances.
-Some firms might charge an inactivity fee on accounts that are left alone for too long.
+Some firms may charge an inactivity fee on accounts that remain inactive for an extended period.

-Finally, investors are always advised to do their due diligence when selecting a financial institution to manage their Roth or other retirement accounts.
+Ultimately, investors are advised to do their due diligence when selecting a financial institution to manage their Roth or other retirement accounts.

 Are you too old for a Roth IRA?

 Does age matter?
 As with many retirement planning decisions, the answer here is "it depends."
 With a Roth IRA, you are making the gamble on tax rates today versus tomorrow, and the amount that your invested money will grow.
-Younger workers have a built-in advantage when investing in a Roth IRA because their investment will grow tax-free over a long period of time, likely surpassing the amount they would have saved by taking the up-front tax benefit of a traditional IRA.
+Younger workers have a built-in advantage when investing in a Roth IRA, as their investment will grow tax-free over a long period, likely surpassing the amount they would have saved by taking the upfront tax benefit of a traditional IRA.

 However, Roth IRAs are more flexible than traditional IRAs, so there are cases when older workers might want to opt for a Roth.
 After all, it would be self-defeating to make contributions to a traditional IRA after age 73 when you are required to take mandatory distributions.